 What happens if you ignore bleeding gums?

-Bleeding gums that are left untreated do not resolve on their own the condition typically worsens.
+Bleeding gums that are left untreated do not resolve on their own, the condition typically worsens.
 The most important thing to understand is the progression from gingivitis to periodontitis.
 Gingivitis is the earliest stage of gum disease and is completely reversible at this point.
-Only the gum tissue is affected the bone and connective tissue holding your teeth in place remain intact.
+Only the gum tissue is affected, the bone and connective tissue holding your teeth in place remain intact.
 With professional cleaning and improved home care, gingivitis can be eliminated.

 Periodontitis develops when gingivitis goes untreated.
 The bacterial infection spreads deeper beneath the gum line and begins attacking the bone and tissue that support your teeth.
-Unlike gingivitis, periodontitis causes damage that is not fully reversible it can only be managed.
+Unlike gingivitis, periodontitis causes damage that is not fully reversible, it can only be managed.
 Left untreated further, it leads to teeth becoming loose and eventually falling out or requiring extraction.
 This is why treating bleeding gums early is always better than waiting.
 At Talpadent, we can identify gum disease at its earliest stage and stop the progression before it becomes a permanent problem.

-⚠ Watch for these signs
+Warning: Watch for these signs

 Persistent bleeding that does not improve after two weeks combined with bad breath, swollen or receding gums, tooth sensitivity, or teeth that feel loose may indicate advanced gum disease.
 Schedule an appointment as soon as possible.